lappsgrid-incubator/Eager/Infrastructure.md

 - **-d** configuration directory.
 This is the directory that contains the *conf* directory with the Solr configuration files (schema.xml, solconfig.xml, etc.)
 - **-z** address of the Zookeeper host

+Uploading a new configuration to Zookeeper is an execeeding rare occurrence.

 #### Remove (clear) a configuration

 ```